jelbourn/angular/.github/ISSUE_TEMPLATE/4-security-issue-disclosure.md

 ---
-name: ⚠️ Security issue disclosure
+name: Security issue disclosure
-about: Report a security issue in Angular Framework, Material, or CLI
+about: Report a security issue in Angular framework, components, or CLI

 ---

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑
+Stop!

-Please read https://angular.io/guide/security#report-issues on how to disclose security related issues.
+Please read https://angular.io/guide/security#report-issues on how to disclose security issues.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑